Whisky Made Simple: Jargon Buster

 Grain whisky: Grain whiskies are becoming increasingly popular in their own right and can be very good indeed, offering the consumer a sweet, toffee-d and vanilla flavour.
 Most grain whisky, however, is used for blended whiskies (see below).

 Grain whisky is different to single malt whisky because it is made with grains other than barley, and it is produced by a column still system.
 Single malt whisky is made in batches.
-You start with flour, make beer, distill it in a pot still, and then start again.
+You start with flour, make beer, distil it in a pot still, and then start again.
 Grain whisky is made in tall column stills, also known as continuous stills, and the process is very different.

 Under the column still method a soggy fermented grain mash is forced against steam, under pressure, and at very high temperature, so that the alcohol is extracted from it.
 It condenses into liquid through a complicated condenser system and is collected.
 The alcohol is at a much higher strength than the spirit made in a pot still, and it has less flavour than spirit produced in a pot still.